Completions and DK-equivalences of ${\Theta_n}$-spaces: Introduction

-\begin{thm} For each $1\leq k\leq n$ there is a functor localizing Segal $\Theta_n$-spaces with respect to the completeness condition in dimension $k$ via a DK-equivalence. \end{thm} In somewhat more precise terms, here by localization we mean a fibrant replacement in a certain model structure on the category of $\Theta_n$-spaces, and the notion of DK-equivalence encodes a weak form of essential surjectivity and fully faithfulness defined more precisely in Definition \ref{iterateddk}.
+\begin{thm} For each $1\leq k\leq n$ there is a functor localizing Segal $\Theta_n$-spaces with respect to the completeness condition in dimension $k$ via a DK-$n$-equivalence. \end{thm} In somewhat more precise terms, here by localization we mean a fibrant replacement in a certain model structure on the category of $\Theta_n$-spaces.
+The notion of DK-$n$-equivalence is an adaptation equivalences of $(\infty,n)$-categories to the incomplete setting and consists of weakened essential surjectivity condition for cells below dimension $n$ together with fully faithfulness on $n$-cells, discussed more extensively in Section \ref{hdk}.
 We prove Theorem \ref{t1} in its more precise formulation as Theorem \ref{suspended}.

 Rezk's completion functor takes a Segal spaces to and equivalent complete one by thickening the space of objects with higher dimensional simplices that encode information about the invertible morphisms while keeping the space of morphisms between any fixed pair of objects unchanged.
 When $n,k\geq 2$, our completion functor acts similarly $k$ dimensions higher but also leaves morphisms of dimension $k-2$ and lower essentially unchanged.
 Thus the completion in dimension $k$ essentially only affects morphisms in the single dimension of $k-1$, which allows us to combine the completions for multiple values of $k$ into a single completion functor.